-One can see that an important point of the algorithm is the evaluation of the weights $q{i,0}^$ .
-In order to obtain an explicit form for them, one can choose a conjugate pair $\{f(\cdot|\cdot), P_0\}$ .
+One can see that an important point of the algorithm is the evaluation of the weights $q{i,0}^$.
+In order to obtain an explicit form for them, one can choose a conjugate pair $\{f(\cdot | \cdot), P_0\}$.

 Numerical example.
-As an illustration we analyse a data set concerning the environmental problem of acidification, which consists of measurements of an acid neutralizing capacity (ANC) index in a sample of 155 lakes in North-Central Wisconsin, USA.
+As an illustration we analyze a dataset concerning the environmental problem of acidification, which consists of measurements of an acid neutralizing capacity (ANC) index in a sample of 155 lakes in North-Central Wisconsin, USA.
 A low value of ANC can lead to a loss of biological resources.
 The identification of clusters of lakes is important for the determination of lake characteristics which can be used to predict higher acidification.
-Also these data were studied by several authors and were considered on a logscale as we do.
-Most of the previous studies support the existence of two to three clusters (see, e.g. Crawford, 1994; McGrory & Titterington, 2007).
+Also these data were studied by several authors and were considered on a log-scale as we do.
+Most previous studies support the existence of 2-3 clusters.
+See, e.g., Crawford (1994) McGrory and Titterington (2007).